capaj/Moonridge/README.md

 Offers killer feature(live queries) from Meteor.js.
 How?
 See examples in smoke test folder([Angular](test/e2e-smoketest/angular)|[Aurelia](test/e2e-smoketest/aurelia)), if still not sufficent, read source code.
 Better docs are planned/WIP.

-#Prerequisities

-Moonridge is written in commonJS format(client works in node and browser without much hassle), so you need globally installed [jspm](https://github.com/jspm/jspm-cli) to be able to install it and run it.
-If you don't have jspm, install it with this command:

-    npm i jspm -g

-Also currently it requires to have socket.io-rpc installed too.
-This I will get rid of.

 ##Basic usage serverside
 ```javascript
     var mongoose = require('mongoose');